 Financial service providers often have to deal with a large number of foreign-language internal documents like e-mails or process descriptions which require translation.

 Methods from the areas Deep Learning / Artificial Intelligence, on the other hand, enable the high-quality translation of demanding texts.
 However, although online tools would be available for efficient translation of these texts, they must generally not be used for security and confidentiality reasons.
+This is particularly the case for texts relating to personal data – for banks as well as all other institutions and companies alike.

 We have available procedures for translating financial texts in various languages that can be used offline.
 With that, automated translations of confidential texts are possible without security and privacy issues.